mindkomm/timmy/README.md

 Your image configuration is an array with all the image sizes, wrapped in a function named `get_image_sizes`

-You name each image size via array key.
+You name each image size via array key that you will reference in the functions above.

 ```php
 function get_image_sizes() {